01100100/blog/content/posts/kreuzungen.md

 ### Geometry

-TODO: explain that a point, string, and polygon combined with a map projection are the building blocks of geo data.

-The primitive types of geometry are points, lines and polygons.
-The are the building blocks of geospatial data.

 TODO: explain what geospatial data is (a file representing real world objects on a globe using co-ordinates and metadata)

 TODO: talk about invalid geometries and problems around holes (https://en.wikipedia.org/wiki/Even%E2%80%93odd_rule vs https://en.wikipedia.org/wiki/Nonzero-rule) ect... link to https://mapshaper.org